meadsteve/meadsteve.github.io/_posts/2021-01-01-yielding-for-testability.markdown

 really nice if I could just return the output.
 Then I could call the function and assert that it had output what I wanted.
 However, given that quite significant delays could happen in between each of my echo statements I didn't really want to wait until the end to get all my output.
 So instead `yield` seemed like a good candidate.
-I update my code to look something like this:
+I updated my code to look something like this:

 ```python